BoldArtistix/SkyRimworld/README.md

 * Also categorized a few for moments of tension to be played during battles and attacks.

 ## Installation
-Copy *skyrimSounds* to your Rimworld Mods folder
+Copy *SkyRimworld* to your Rimworld Mods folder